- M.B.A., Thunderbird School of Global Management, 2001

 Prior to his time in South America, Jordan worked in banking and commercial real estate for both large and small corporations.
 He also received an international MBA from the Thunderbird School of Global Management in Phoenix.

 Jordan enjoys bringing his personal and practical knowledge to the classroom.
-His works allows him to serve as a bridge between the United States and the continually closer world that exists outside our borders.
+His work allows him to serve as a bridge between the United States and the continually closer world that exists outside our borders.
 One of Jordan’s primary goals is to inspire his students to embrace this reality with a combination of solid international business theory and his own overseas first-hand knowledge and experience.